CS-555-Agile/CS555-B-TopGuns/README.md

         - Codebase setup for frontend and backend
         - Basic login, signup and logout pages using user authorization
         - Created Postman collection for API Management
-    - Sprint2
-        - Appointment feature added for patients
-        - Feedback feature in progress
-        - Added new GET and POST API for backend in Postman collection

-## To Run the code
-    Step 1 - Add .env file with correct credentials step 2 - open terminal to the correct path and type "npm i" to download all dependencies Step 3 - open terminal to the correct path and type "npm start"

-## To Run the test cases

-    Step 1 - open terminal to the correct path and type "npm test"